puavo-org/puavo-os/parts/client/PuavoRestClient.md

 - `:basic_auth<Hash>` Use custom basic auth: Example `{ :user => "username", :pass => "secret" }`
 - `:headers<Hash>` Add custom headers
 - `:location<Boolean>` Follow location header on 3XX status codes
-- `:retry_fallback<Boolean>` When DNS resolving is used and the resolved server is unreachable retry the request using /etc/puavo/apiserver or puavo domain as the server
+- `:retry_fallback<Boolean>` When DNS resolving is used and the resolved server is unreachable retry the request using puavo api server
 - `:port<FixNum>` Force custom port
 - `:scheme<String>` Force scheme (http or https)
 - `:timeout<Float>` Maximum time in seconds that you allow the whole operation to take